 Manhattan, Montana is only 25 minutes from Bozeman and offers tons of small-town charm!
 Manhattan’s most productive industries focus on seed potatoes, dairy, wheat farms, and commercial beef.
 With such an agriculture-centered community it maintains a quaint, small-town feel that can’t be found in the city of Bozeman.
 Because of this, it is becoming a popular choice to live in the Gallatin Valley.
 Here are things to know when considering a move to Manhattan Montana.

 Bozeman home prices are at an all-time high and Belgrade’s aren’t far behind.
 This means Manhattan is becoming the next option for homebuyers and while home prices are increasing, they are still slightly lower than Bozeman.
-Manhattan has a median home price of $450,500 which is less expensive than Bozeman's which is around $700,000 (as of April 2021).
+Click here to see the current price of a home in Manhattan.
 There are many established neighborhoods with older homes and nice mature trees in the downtown area.
 In the past few years, new developments have been popping up in and outside of town.
 There are diverse housing options in Manhattan from downtown condos to high-end ranch properties.

 Another annual event in Manhattan is the Christmas Stroll.
-This generally kicks off at the Manhattan Community Library with Santa.
-Many businesses stay open late and offer refreshments and there are carolers, hayrides a fireworks show, and more.
+This generally kicks off at the Manhattan Community Library with Santa Claus.
+Businesses stay open late and offer refreshments plus there are carolers, hayrides a fireworks show, and more.
 Everything you would want from a small-town holiday celebration.
 Learn more about Manhattan, Montana here.